apache/incubator-gluten/docs/GazelleJni.md

 You may have to launch ./contrib/download_prerequisites command to install all the prerequisites for gcc.
 If you are facing downloading issue in download_prerequisites command, you can try to change ftp to http.

-//Follow the steps to configure gcc https://gcc.gnu.org/install/configure.html
+- Follow the steps to configure gcc https://gcc.gnu.org/install/configure.html

   If you are facing a multilib issue, you can try to add --disable-multilib parameter in ../configure

-//Follow the steps to build gc https://gcc.gnu.org/install/build.html
+- Follow the steps to build gcc https://gcc.gnu.org/install/build.html

-//Follow the steps to install gcc https://gcc.gnu.org/install/finalinstall.html
+- Follow the steps to install gcc https://gcc.gnu.org/install/finalinstall.html

-//Set up Environment for new gcc
+- Set up Environment for new gcc
 ```
 export PATH=$YOUR_GCC_INSTALLATION_DIR/bin:$PATH
 export LD_LIBRARY_PATH=$YOUR_GCC_INSTALLATION_DIR/lib64:$LD_LIBRARY_PATH
 ```
 Please remember to add and source the setup in your environment files such as /etc/profile or /etc/bashrc

-//Verify if gcc has been installation
+- Verify if gcc has been installation
 Use `gcc -v` command to verify if your gcc version is correct.(Must larger than 7.0)

-## LLVM 7.0 installation
+### LLVM 7.0 installation

-Arrow Gandiva depends on LLVM, and I noticed current version strictly depends on llvm7.0 if you installed any other version rather than 7.0, it will fail.
+Arrow Gandiva depends on LLVM, and current version strictly depends on llvm7.0 if you installed any other version rather than 7.0, it will fail.
 ``` shell
 wget http://releases.llvm.org/7.0.1/llvm-7.0.1.src.tar.xz
 tar xf llvm-7.0.1.src.tar.xz